 Building on the exciting partnership forged last year, Royal Holloway University of London Symphony Orchestra continues to work with CMA Symphony Orchestra.

 Watch the video and see what they learned from each other last year…

-Following the National Festival of Music for Youth, the CMA Symphony Orchestra has been selected to perform TWICE at the Royal Albert Hall this Autumn.
-On Wednesday 11th October, the massive auditorium was filled with primary age children, who were blown away by the orchestra’s powerful rendition of Holst’s Mars.
+Following the National Festival of Music for Youth, the CMA Symphony Orchestra was selected to perform TWICE at the Royal Albert Hall in Autumn 2017.